Naoghuman/Dream-Better-Worlds/DBW-Application/documents/general/TechnicalDocuments.md

 ---

-### How to clone other branches then master with NetBeans<a name="HowToCloneOtherBranchesThenMasterWithNetBeans" />
+### How to clone other branches then master with NetBeans IDE<a name="HowToCloneOtherBranchesThenMasterWithNetBeansIDE" />
 * This file describes the steps how to `clone` other branches then the `master` branch with [NetBeans IDE].
-* For more information see [HowToCloneOtherBranchesThenMasterWithNetBeans.md].
+* For more information see [HowToCloneOtherBranchesThenMasterWithNetBeansIDE.md].

-### How to merge branches in NetBeans<a name="HowToMergeBranchesInNetBeans" />
+### How to merge branches in NetBeansIDE<a name="HowToMergeBranchesInNetBeansIDE" />
 * This file describes the steps how to `merge` branches from [GitHub] in the [NetBeans IDE].
-* For more information see [HowToMergeBranchesInNetBeans.md].
+* For more information see [HowToMergeBranchesInNetBeansIDE.md].

 ### How to release<a name="HowToRelease" />